 - a) The National Flood Insurance Program (NFIP) must be repaired and functioning smoothly before proposals to expand federal back up to cover other disasters can be taken seriously.
 Mitigation is clearly not working under the NFIP.
 Too many new structures in high-risk areas are being built.
 Significant insurance subsidies are available to these structures because of problems like antiquated maps indicating much lower flood risk than is currently likely.
 Insurance rates are based on these erroneous maps, creating a subsidy for new construction and misleading homeowners and business owners into thinking their property is safe.
 The penetration of flood insurance in at-risk areas under the NFIP is also very low.
 Too many Americans who live in flood plains are not insured for the flood risk.
 Moreover, the NFIP allows insurers to charge too much for servicing insurance policies without assuming any financial risk.
-Some insurers even get windfall payments for commissions when no agent is involved. - b) The temporary Terrorism Risk Insurance Act (TRIA) must be dramatically scaled back or allowed to expire.
-Despite strong evidence that the private market could easily handle much more terrorism risk, efforts are underway in Congress to extend and even broaden TRIA.
-Taxpayers have subsidized the extremely profitable insurance industry through the program by about \$3 billion to date.
-The program also subsidizes corporate insurance buyers, creating a significant disincentive to the mitigation of terrorism risk. - c) The Federal Crop Insurance Program has been plagued by the payment of fraudulent claims, with little federal response.
+Some insurers even get windfall payments for commissions when no agent is involved.
+Hurricane Katrina resulted in windfall profits for servicing insurers because fees for servicing claims are too high for large events. - b) The "temporary" Terrorism Risk Insurance Act (TRIA) gives large subsidies to the insurance companies.
+There is strong evidence that the private market could easily handle much more terrorism risk.
+Taxpayers have subsidized the extremely profitable insurance industry through the program by about \$7 billion to date.
+The program also subsidizes corporate insurance buyers, creating a significant disincentive to the mitigation of terrorism risk.

+c) The Federal Crop Insurance Program has been plagued by the payment of fraudulent claims, with little federal response.